 Eileen Sharon Diamond was born in Los Angeles to Harry Diamond, a real estate broker, and Hanna Thurschwell.
 Disney press releases mentioned her skills in dancing ballet and modern, and add that she took lessons at the Rainbow Dance Studio owned by Doreen Tracey's father.
 She also had taken lessons in piano.
 In later years she confided that she first appeared on television as a model for children's clothes, then danced with a ballet company in Hollywood and on television with Eleanor Powell.
 She recently told interviewer Ana Pacheco that she also appeared with the NYC Ballet's productions of The Nutcracker for two seasons running just before auditioning for the Mickey Mouse Club.

-As with all second season Mouseketeers, Eileen's performances on the club are unavailable for viewing on video or DVD, and were also under-represented among the syndicated shows.
-She was a very good dancer, as were most of the second season kids, the producers desiring to avoid the problems with non-dancers that occurred in the first season.
+As with all second season Mouseketeers, Eileen's performances with the show are unavailable for viewing on official Disney DVD releases, and were also under-represented among the syndicated shows.
+She was a very good dancer, as were most of the kids that year, the producers desiring to avoid the problems with non-dancers that occurred in the first season.
 The show's new choreographer, Tom Mahoney

 , devised a more demanding repertoire that emphasized couples.
-Eileen fit right into this scheme, and was generally paired with one of the better male dancers, such as Lonnie Burr
+Eileen fit right into this scheme, and was generally paired with one of the better male dancers.

 After leaving the show Eileen attended Fairfax High School in Los Angeles.
 She had a small uncredited part in the film Babes in Toyland (1961), then after graduating from high school, had another uncredited role in The Music Man (1962).
 She then spent a season with the New York City Ballet under George Balachine, before returning to film with a dance role in Harum Scarum (1965).
 She also danced and acted in stage productions in the Southern California area, at one of which she met conducter-composer Roy M. Rogosin.
 They married in September 1964, and now have two adult children.